Pictures of KK-theory for real C*-algebras and almost commuting matrices: Application: asymptotic morphisms on spheres

 \begin{proof}[Proof of Theorem \ref{t:asynonvanishing}] For $d \geq 1$, where $d$ is not in one of the required congruence classes, Theorem~\ref{t:CRTnonvanishing} implies that no asymptotic morphism can exist that induces a non-trivial homomorphism on $K$-theory.

 Now suppose that $d \geq 1$ and suppose that $A = S^d \R$ and $B = \R$ or $B = \Ham$ are algebras such that the form $A \rightarrow B$ matches the conditions of the statement of Theorem~\ref{t:asynonvanishing}.
-By Theorem~\ref{t:CRTnonvanishing}, there is a non-zero homomorphism $K\crt(A) \rightarrow K\crt(B)$ and by the Universal Coefficient Theorem for real $C^{*}$-algebras (Theorem~1.1 of \cite{boersema04} ), this \ct-module homomorphism is induced by a nonzero element $\xi \in \kk(A, B)$.
+By Theorem~\ref{t:CRTnonvanishing}, there is a non-zero homomorphism $K\crt(A) \rightarrow K\crt(B)$ and by the Universal Coefficient Theorem for real $C^{*}$-algebras (Theorem~1.1 of \cite{boersema04}), this \ct-module homomorphism is induced by a nonzero element $\xi \in \kk(A, B)$.
+Then $\ve'(\xi)$ is a class in $[[A, \K\sur \otimes B]]$ and when we choose a representative we obtain an asymptotic morphism that induces a non-trivial map on united $K$-theory. \end{proof}